HTD/Woof/Packages/Woof.DataProtection/Readme.md

 If the OS specific extension package is present in the project, it will be used to provide the data protection API.

-### IMPORTANT NOTICE:

-As I needed only the Linux version and I don't even have any OSX or FreeBSD machines, if you need DataProtection support for those systems - please either create an issue on GitHub, or feel free to implement it yourself using `Woof.DataProtection.Linux` as an example.
-Don't forget about creating a pull request when it's done, so it will be properly signed and released.

 ## Usage

 Binary data protection: